Pelvicachromis sacrimontis: General

-P. sacrimontis grows to a length of approximately 10 cm with adult males some 15–25% larger than females.
+P. sacrimontis grows to a length of approximately 10 cm with adult males 15–25% larger than females.
 Sexual dimorphism and dichromatism is well developed.
 The body is generally brown and darker above than below.
 A broad dark mid-lateral band from the posterior edge of the operculum extending to the middle parts or the end of the caudal fin is almost always visible.
-A black dorso-lateral band reaches from the front of the head to about the end of the dorsal fin and is separated from the mid-lateral band by a pale, whitish to yellowish band of equal or lesser depth than the dark mid-lateral band.
+A black dorso-lateral band reaches from the front of the head to about the end of the dorsal fin and is separated from the mid-lateral band by a pale, whitish/yellowish band of equal or lesser depth than the dark mid-lateral band.
 All specimens of P. sacrimontis have a dark spot on the outer edge of the operculum which is often bordered by light blue iridescent margins.
 There is a dark inter-orbital stripe and a second dark stripe from the anterior edge of the eye to the upper margin of the upper lips.
 A bluish iridescent stripe runs from the angle of the mouth to the posterior edge of the cheek.
 The upper edge of eye is golden-yellow.
 The pelvic fins have a blue margin on the anterior edge followed by a red then a blue submargin.
 The rest of the pelvic fin is reddish to violet.
 The pectoral fins are clear to pale yellowish.
 Some individuals have a few black spots in the upper parts of the caudal fin and/or in the soft dorsal fin parts.
 The caudal fin is rounded in both sexes.
 Some rays in the posterior parts of the dorsal and anal fins are pronounced, but always much longer in males.
 The red blotch on the belly can disappear in submissive or stressed specimens.